 The Takeaway

 When considering a letter of credit versus bank guarantee, both can help two parties involved in a transaction feel more confident that the seller will be paid and the buyer will receive the goods or services promised — or they will be reimbursed by the bank that issued the agreement.
-Each type of agreement is especially helpful when conducting business across borders.
+Each type of agreement may be especially helpful when conducting business across borders.

 FAQ